 A. The level of testing required for contract workers will be communicated to you by your plant contact and/or the Supply Chain Management organization.
 Please discuss testing requirements with the appropriate people at Southern Company before you initiate background investigations.

-Southern Company has eliminated the requirement for Generation contractors to complete PowerSafe Training.
-It is still the contractual responsibility of all Generation Contractors to ensure their employees have met all required (1) basic safety and (2) site- specific training.
-Southern Company expects that all contractors will maintain a high standard of safety.
+Southern Company has eliminated the requirement for Contractors to complete PowerSafe Training.
+It is still the contractual responsibility of all Contractors to ensure their employees have met all required (1) basic safety and (2) site-specific training.
+Southern Company expects that all Contractors will maintain a high standard of safety.
 Contractors can refer to their contracts or contract administrator with questions regarding required safety training.

-The contractor is responsible for communicating the designated Southern Company Generation Clearance Procedure Awareness Training or Lockout Tagout Procedure Awareness Training to their employees.
-An additional resource, Lockout Tagout Training Video, has also been developed for use by contractors.
-The Southern Company Generation Clearance Procedure (Rev 5, Rev 6) and Lockout Tagout Procedure are lock-out/tag-out programs in compliance with OSHA 1910.147 Lock-Out/Tag-Out and OSHA 1910.269 (the OSHA Standard Governing Electric Utility Work).
-These procedures provide a system of accountability for non-plant personnel and maintains communications between working parties.
-Strict adherence to the designated clearance/lockout tagout procedure is a condition of employment for everyone working on plant equipment at Southern Company generation facilities.
+The Contractors are responsible for communicating the designated Southern Company Generation Lockout Tagout Procedure Awareness Training to their employees.
+An additional resource, Lockout Tagout Training Video, has also been developed for use by Contractors.
+Lockout Tagout Procedures are lock-out/tag-out programs in compliance with OSHA 1910.147 Lock-Out/Tag-Out and OSHA 1910.269 (the OSHA Standard Governing Electric Utility Work).
+These procedures provide a system of accountability for non-plant personnel and maintain communications between working parties.
+Strict adherence to the designated clearance/lockout tagout procedure is a condition of employment for everyone working on plant equipment at Southern Company facilities.
 Violation of procedure will lead to being barred from all Southern Company facilities.
-The applicable Clearance Procedure or Lockout Tagout Procedure will be communicated to contractors during the pre-bid and/or plant safety orientation.
+The Lockout Tagout Procedure will be communicated to Contractors during the pre-bid and/or plant safety orientation.
 The Southern Company contract administrator will provide additional details.

 For Contractors working in and around Switchyards, they are responsible for communicating the designated Southern Company Generation Switchyard Access Awareness Training to their employees.
 This training defines the process for safe access into generating plant switchyards and substations located on a Generation site.